codecat/ServerGUIHD/README.md

 This used to be hosted on servergui.codeplex.com.

+## Download

+You can find all releases here: https://github.com/AngeloG/ServerGUIHD/releases/

 ## Install

 1. Put the exe in `Steam\steamapps\common\serious sam hd the second encounter`.